2019 South East Asian Rankings for Swimming Complete

 POC President Ricky Vargas expressed his sympathy to Joseph’s family.

 Joseph was a hall of Famer athlete as a De La Salle University swimmer.

-The leadership of the Philippine Swimming Inc. (PSI) remains upbeat that the 10-year gold medal drought in the Southeast Asian Games (SEAG) will end when the country hosts the biennial sports fest late this year, PSI president Lani Velasco said yesterday.
+Philippine Swimming Inc. (PSI) leadership remains upbeat.
+The 10-year gold medal drought in the Southeast Asian Games (SEAG) will end when the country hosts the biennial sports fest late this year, PSI president Lani Velasco said yesterday.